microsoft/appcenter-sdk-react-native/README.md

     Open MainActivity.cs file and add the `Start` API in OnCreate() method

     ```csharp
-    MobileCenter.Start("{Your App Secret}", typeof(Analytics), typeof(Crashes));
+    MobileCenter.Start("{Your Xamarin Android App Secret}", typeof(Analytics), typeof(Crashes));
     ```

     **Xamarin.Forms**

-    Start SDK call is split into two methods for Xamarin.Forms.
-That's because you need two different AppSecrets - one for iOS and other for your Android app.
+   For creating a cross platform Forms app targeting both iOS and Android platform, you need to create two applications in Mobile Center portal - one for each platform.
+Creating two apps will give you two AppSecrets - one for iOS and another for Android.
+Therefore, Start SDK call is split into two methods for Xamarin.Forms.
 Open App.xaml.cs file in your shared project and add the API below in the `App()` constructor.

     ```csharp
     MobileCenter.Start(typeof(Analytics), typeof(Crashes));
     ```

-    In the iOS project of the Forms app, open AppDelegate.cs and add the API in `FinishedLaunching()` method
+    In the iOS project of the Forms app, open AppDelegate.cs and add the API in `FinishedLaunching()` method.
+Make sure you call the API before `LoadApplication()` method is called.
     ```csharp
-    MobileCenter.Configure("{Your iOS App Secret}");
+    MobileCenter.Configure("{Your Xamarin iOS App Secret}");
     ```

-    In the Droid project of the Forms app, open MainActivity.cs and add the API in `OnCreate()` method
+    In the Droid project of the Forms app, open MainActivity.cs and add the API in `OnCreate()` method.
+Make sure you call the API before `LoadApplication()` method is called.
     ```csharp
-    MobileCenter.Configure("{Your Android App Secret}");
+    MobileCenter.Configure("{Your Xamarin Android App Secret}");
     ```

     You can also copy paste the code from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
 Make sure to replace {Your App Secret} text with the actual value for your application.